 Objectives Ensure building ventilation systems are designed and installed to provide acceptable IAQ under normal operating conditions.
-Applicability Applicable to air-conditioned buildings Baseline - Standard Requirements 4-4(a) 1 credit can be scored for the provision of filtration media and differential pressure monitoring equipment in Air Handling Unit (AHU) 4-4(b) 1 credit can be scored for implementing effective IAQ management plan to ensure that building ventilation systems are clean and free from residuals left over from construction activities.
-Evidences Extracts of the tender specification showing the requirements of the filter media and pressure monitoring equipment.
+Applicability Applicable to air-conditioned buildings Baseline Standard - Requirements 4-4(a) 1 credit can be scored for the provision of filtration media and differential pressure monitoring equipment in Air Handling Unit (AHU) 4-4(b) 1 credit can be scored by Implement effective IAQ management plan and Indoor Mould Prevention Guideline to ensure that building ventilation systems are clean and free from residuals left over from construction activities.
+Documentary Evidences Extracts of the tender specification showing the requirements of the filter media and pressure monitoring equipment.
 Technical product information which should include the minimum efficiency report value (MERV 8-12) parameters of the filter.
 Technical product information of the differential pressure monitoring equipment Extracts of the tender specification showing the requirement for builder to provide and implement effective IAQ management and the details of the management plan.
+For 4-4 (c) Floor plans displaying signage on smoking-restricted areas.
 References -